glav/CognitiveServicesFluentApi/README.md

 ```

 #### Examining the results
 Each cognitive service API (such as TextAnalytics or Emotion) provides a different type of results since they are performing different actions.
 However there are some similarities or patterns.
 Each result will contain a property that houses all the input data and result data for any operations performed.
-Continuing with the TextAnalytic theme using the above example, the resultof the analyse call contains properties to hold the Sentiment analysis, keyprhase analysis, and language analysis.
+Continuing with the TextAnalytic theme using the above example, the resultof the analyse call contains properties to hold the Sentiment analysis, keyphrase analysis, and language analysis.
 ``` c#
 result.SentimentAnalysis();
 result.KeyPhraseAnalysis();